Celesta-IITP/Celesta2k19-Webpage/README.md

 * status:
--302 - Some members of the team is already Registered -202- Succesfully registered the team
+-302 - Some members of the team is already Registered -202- Successfully registered the team
 -401- Unauthorized access.
 Celesta ID or access token doesn't match.
 -404 - Event or member not found
 * message - Array of Messages